Ships details: In 1965, the 320 ton stern fishing trawler MV Ross

 September of that year the MV Electra was fully fitted out, but the

-announced that the MV Electra whose destination was St. Kitts, just
+that the MV Electra whose destination was St. Kitts, just had sunk

 Planned offshore radio station: Yesterday USA.
 Lightwave Mission